cedar-policy/rfcs/text/0063-doc-comments.md

 ```

 This makes the RFC a breaking change for any users who wrote comments in this style, but I believe that is preferable to silently ignoring what a user intended to be a doc comment.
-For an initial and backwards compatible change, improperly place doc comments could be allowed with a warning.
+For an initial and backwards compatible change, improperly placed doc comments could be allowed with a warning.
-We can then make this an error in a future major version of the Cedar, or never make it an error if the break is not acceptable.
+We can then make this an error in a future major version of Cedar, or never make it an error if the break is not acceptable.

 ### Alternative doc comment syntax

 Choosing to use Rust style doc comments feels natural after developing Cedar in Rust, but we should consider alternative syntax options.
-Some options include using block style doc comments (`/** .. */`), using another common comment character for doc comments (e.g., `#`), and picking a different third character following hte usual two slashes (e.g., `//@` to emphasize the connection with annotations).
+Some options include using block style doc comments (`/** .. */`), using another common comment character for doc comments (e.g., `#`), and picking a different third character following the usual two slashes (e.g., `//@` to emphasize the connection with annotations).

 ### JSON Formats